-Accounting term for categorizing financial resources into use groups.
-Specifically for purposes of this policy, a fund will mean the money assets of this city, the investment of which is not otherwise subject to a public act of this state or bond authorizing ordinance or resolution of the city that permits investments in fewer than all of the investment options listed in section 8 "Instruments" or imposes 1 or more conditions upon an investment in an option
+Financial Markets Securities markets in the aggregate, such as the resources into use groups.
+Specifically for purposes of this policy, a fund will mean the money assets of this city, the investment of which is not otherwise subject to a public act of this state or bond authorizing ordinance or resolution of the city that permits investments in fewer than all of the investment options listed in section 8 "Instruments" or imposes 1 or more conditions upon an investment in an option listed in section 8.